Fatmire09/Smart-Greenhouse-Controller/README.md

 A complete wiring diagram is shown in the image above and reflects the actual prototype used during development and testing.
 ## Build and Upload Instructions
-First, connect all hardware components according to the wiring diagram.
-Make sure that the pump and stepper motor are powered correctly and share a common ground with the Arduino.
-Open the Arduino IDE and install all required libraries.
-Open the file SmartGreenhouse.ino from the src folder.
-Select the correct board from the Tools menu.
-Click Upload to burn the firmware onto the Arduino.
-Once uploaded, the system will automatically start.
-After a short startup delay, the LCD will display live sensor data and the system will begin operating autonomously.

 ## User Guide

 ## Video and Presenation